Search

-Tai Chi, an ancient form of martial arts, is one alternative.
+Tai Chi, an ancient form of martial art, is one alternative.
 With roots touching nearly two millennia ago, Tai Chi has developed into a widely heard of, but equally misunderstood practice.
-Essentially, the art combines movement, meditation, and awareness in pursuit of heightened spiritual connectedness, not just with another plane, but also with the world as a whole.
+Essentially, the art combines movement, meditation, and awareness in its pursuit for spiritual connectedness, not just to a higher plane, but also to the world.

 Traditional Tai Chi is not the type of martial art you see in movies where a character like Jackie Chan fends off 20 foes; rather, it is focused on the spiritual and mental development of a person, not simply one’s raw physical ability.
 The health benefits of regular practice transcend what one would normally assume, and the mental empowerment achieved helps to reinforce people’s self-esteems and confidence.